 1. Figure Out Why You Buy the Things You Buy

 The first step in not buying stuff you don’t need is determining why you’re buying crap in the first place.
-Now, I’m not unfamiliar with buying out the Target Bullseye Portion.
+Now, I’m get the feeling of buying a bunch of stuff and getting a huge dopamine surge.
+That’s normal.

-I already remember that I used to have a shopping obsession, and I have a mental toolbox to hold it at bay.
-Maybe you’re not a shopaholic like me, but you’re susceptible to the Diderot Impact.
+I remember that I used to have a shopping obsession.
+Now, I have a strong mind to hold it at bay.
+Maybe you’re not a shopaholic like I was, but you’re susceptible to the Diderot Impact.
 To stop buying things you don’t need, you must first find out what you’re buying.

 2. Declutter What Isn’t Necessary

-3. Unsubscribe From Unnecessary Thing on Your Email
+3. Unsubscribe From Unnecessary Things on Your Email

 4. Find Other Ways to FulFill Your Shopping Temptations

 Here are a couple of my best tips to invest wisely.
 This doesn’t necessarily mean stocks.
-This can mean your 401(k) or bonds.
+This can mean your 401(k), bonds, and other forms of investments.

 Max Out Retirement Accounts